 (Required – 250 words max.)

-Budget.
+Budget Narrative.
 Please prepare a detailed budget that is inclusive of all costs associated with the design; fabrication of sculptural elements including installation fasteners; transportation and/or shipping; insurance; engineer drawings (stamped by a DC licensed engineer); ; Artwork-related electrical conductors, electric meters and/or any other electrical components of the Art; photographic documentation of the completed artwork and, a contingency.
 Artist design fees many not be more than twenty percent (20%) of the project budget.
-Provide a brief narrative and upload a spreadsheet of projects costs in the “Budget” upload section.
+Provide a brief narrative and upload a spreadsheet of projects costs in the “Budget Narrative” upload section.
 Please refer to Allowable Costs and Funding Restrictions in the RFP.

 (Required – 250 words max.)